lorenzos/css3-github-material-buttons/README.md

     npm install async sprity lwip # Install build script dependencies node build.js

 The script creates the PNG sprite sheet using all icons from the Google's submodule and edits the CSS style sheet accordingly.
-In the first lines of [`build.js`](build.js) there are some variables you can use to customize your build, like the `cssPath` used to reference the PNG sprite in the CSS (e.g. '../images').

 ## License